 (c) Receive and transmit to the state licensing agency grievances at the request of blind vendors and serve as advocates for such vendors in connection with such grievances;

-(e) Participate, with BSVI, in developing training and re-training programs;
+(d) Participate, with BE, in developing training programs;

-(f) Sponsor, with the assistance of BSVI, meetings for licensees.
+(e) Sponsor, with the assistance of BE, meetings for licensees.